CyberSource/cybersource-sdk-php/README.md

 php samples/Sale.php
 ```

 The samples will output the response object for each request if successful.
+Note that the samples contain test data and should not be run in a live environment.

 ##Tests